silverbulletmd/silverbullet/website/Architecture.md

 The service worker embeds a [[Sync]] engine, that based on configuration constantly keeps a local copy of your files in sync with the server.
 To make the sync status visible, it emits events to the Client.

-For debugging purposes you can disable the service worker by adding `?enableSW=0` to your URL.
-This disabling is persistent, to re-enable it use `?enableSW=1`.

 # Server
 The server has only three jobs: